 As a key liquidity resource, Clearing Fund cash must be available to complete daily settlement as needed.
 It may be invested in readily available liquid investments in accordance with the Investment Policy as described below.
+As provided for in the Investment Policy and in Section 1a of GSD Rule 4, Segregated Customer Margin cash deposits are only held in an account of FICC at a bank within the meaning of the Securities Exchange Act of 1934 that is insured by the Federal Deposit Insurance Corporation, or in a separate deposit account at the Federal Reserve Bank of New York.
 In addition to Clearing Fund cash, FICC's proprietary general operating funds are invested in accordance with the Investment Policy.